-The search begins for the city’s next deserving recipient of the Edinburgh Award as nominations open today (Friday 4 May).
+The search begins for the next deserving recipient of the Edinburgh Award as nominations open today (Friday 5 April).

 Established in 2007, the Edinburgh Award is a way for the Capital’s citizens to pay a lasting tribute to individuals who have made an outstanding contribution to the city.

-Past recipients include authors JK Rowling and Ian Rankin, sports champions Sir Chris Hoy, George Kerr and Ken Buchanan, artists Elizabeth Blackadder and Richard Demarco, and philanthropists Sir Tom Farmer and Tom Gilzean - each of whom has a cast of their handprints imprinted in flagstones in front of the Capital’s City Chambers.
+Recent recipients include philanthropists Sir Tom Farmer and Tom Gilzean and University of Edinburgh Professor Timothy O'Shea - each of whom has a cast of their handprints imprinted in flagstones in front of the Council City Chambers.

-Communities, businesses and individuals across Edinburgh have one month to cast their nominations, before a winner is selected by a panel chaired by the Lord Provost.
+Communities, businesses and individuals across Edinburgh have just over a month to cast nominations for the 2019 award, before a recipient is selected by a panel chaired by the Lord Provost.

 Urging citizens and businesses to propose someone for the Award, the Lord Provost Frank Ross said: “Edinburgh might be a small city but it punches well above its weight on the world stage thanks to the talents and achievements of our fellow citizens.
 The Edinburgh Award is your chance to celebrate those people who make Edinburgh such an inspiring place.